Exclusive - Europe moves to ban South African citrus imports

-BRUSSELS The European Union is preparing a ban on South African citrus imports over fungal disease fears that could take orange juice off Europe's breakfast tables next summer and undermine efforts in Brussels to broaden trade with Africa's biggest economy.
+BRUSSELS The European Union is preparing a ban on South African citrus imports that could take orange juice off Europe's breakfast tables next summer and sour efforts in Brussels to broaden trade with Africa's biggest economy.

 The move follows the interception of 35 citrus shipments this year from Europe's chief summer supplier that were contaminated with the fungal black spot disease, which growers in southern Europe fear could take hold in their citrus groves.